MostafaFarag14/reactnd-project-myreads-starter/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+# Project Description
+A bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+Also you can search for books provided by an API server and add these books to any shelf you want.
+All of your books on shelves are stored in the backend so that you can find them any time from any where you use the app.

+# Functionality
+* The main page displays a list of shelves each of which contains a number of books.
+* Each book has a control that lets you select the shelf for that book.
+* There is a floating **+** button to add new books to your library , and that button takes you to a search page.
+* The search page has a text input to find books so that the books that match that text are displayed on the page, along with a control list that lets you add the book to your library to any shelf you want.
+* There is a back button to get you back to the main page.
+* Any change you made to books are reflected through the whole app and updated in back end using API server.
+* A 404 not found  page is displayed if you navigate to any other route in the app except the `/` and `/search` routes using React Router

+# Install
+* Make sure you have `NodeJs` installed
+* run `npm install` in your terminal to Install all project dependencies
+* run `npm start` to run the app

 ## TL;DR

 To get started developing right away: